Yampa River Trip Details

 - Guides gratuities (see below)

-Day 1: We will convene at the Microtel and then take a 2 hour bus ride into Colorado to our actual launching point at Deerlodge Park in Dinosaur National Monument, (stopping along the way at a liquor store in Colorado to purchase drinks).
+Day 1: We will re-convene at the Split Mountain Boat Ramp in Dinosaur National Monument (your Lead Guide will give you directions and timing at the pre-trip meeting) and then take a 2 hour bus ride into Colorado to our actual launching point at Deerlodge Park in Dinosaur National Monument, (stopping along the way at a liquor store in Colorado to purchase drinks).
 After a thorough safety briefing and trip orientation, we will launch in the morning and float into the Yampa canyon.

 Days 2 – 4: A typical day on the Yampa starts with coffee and a hearty breakfast before we pack our bags and load on to the rafts.
 We will float an average of 15- 18 miles, (5 hours), each day, stopping for a picnic lunch and perhaps to take a short hike or explore an historical site.
 There are rapids every day; the biggest, Warm Springs, usually comes at the end of day 3.
 Camp will be made in the late afternoon with early evening available for hiking, swimming or relaxing.

 Day 5: An early morning prepares us for our longest day on the river as we float through Island and Rainbow Parks then run the many rapids of Split Mountain Canyon.
-We usually arrive at Split Mountain Boat Ramp around 3:00 on the last day and then take a short bus ride (40 minutes) back to the Microtel; arrival time should be between 4:00 and 5:00 on the last day.
+We usually arrive at Split Mountain Boat Ramp around 3:00 on the last day.

 Paddle rafts are 14 feet long and carry 6 paddlers who actively paddle through the rapids and down the river.
 Everyone has a paddle, sits on the outer tube of the raft and follows the commands of the paddle guide who sits in the rear.